-Cat anal sac disorder: diagnosis, treatment and prevention
+Cat anal glands: disease symptoms, treatment, and prevention

-Cats have two anal sacs just inside their bottom, which produce a dark, smelly, oily liquid every time a poo is passed.
+Cats have two anal glands (or sacs) just inside their bottom, which produce a dark, smelly, oily liquid every time a poo is passed.
 The liquid is expressed onto the poo, and its strong scent helps to mark your cat's territory.
+These sacs are smaller than the size of a pea.
+They usually function normally, but problems can develop, and treatment may be necessary for anal gland blockages, infections and abscesses.

-So, what are the common anal sac problems, and how do you spot the signs?
+So, what are the common anal gland problems, and how do you spot the signs?

-Your cat's anal glands can become infected, blocked up, or even develop an abscess.
-Here's an outline of the most common issues:
+Your cat's anal glands can become infected, blocked, or even develop an abscess.
+Here are some of the most common issues:

 A build-up of bacteria in the anal sac can cause infection.
-Left untreated, this infection may cause an abscess, so it's vital to get your cat to the vet as quickly as possible.
+Left untreated, this infection may cause an abscess, so it's important to get your cat to the vet as quickly as possible.

 The most painful of the three conditions, an abscess, is a swollen capsule of pus.
 These often burst, and you may see blood and pus around your cat's bottom.
 Abscesses will need to be flushed out and may need antibiotics.